Apache Configuration Structure

 - Allowing non-privileged users to modify web-server configurations presents a potential security risk, however the AllowOverride options may mitigate this risk considerably.

 If you want to disable

 .htaccess files for a directory or tree of directories, specify the following option in any directory block.

 NoteYou can specify

 AllowOverride Allfor a directory that falls within a directory where overrides have been disabled.

 “Match” Directives and Regular Expressions

 In addition to the basic directives described above, Apache also allows server administrators some additional flexibility in how directories, files, and locations are specified.
-These “Match” blocks and regular expression-defined directive blocks allow administrators to define a single set of configuration options for a class of directories, files, and locations.
+These “Match” blocks allow administrators to define a single set of configuration options for a class of directories, files, and locations.
 Here is an example: